 Coroners, medical examiners and funeral directors.
 In most circumstances, we may disclose health information to a coroner or medical examiner.
 We may also disclose health information to funeral directors as necessary to carry out their duties.

 National-security and intelligence activities.
 As authorized or required by law, we may disclose health information about you to authorized federal officials for intelligence, counterintelligence and other national-security activities.

-Protective services for the U.S. president and others.
-As authorized or required by law, we may disclose health information about you to authorized federal officials so they may conduct special investigations or provide protection to the U.S. president, other authorized persons or foreign heads of state.
+Protective services for the U.S. President and others.
+As authorized or required by law, we may disclose health information about you to authorized federal officials so they may conduct special investigations or provide protection to the U.S. President, other authorized persons or foreign heads of state.

 Inmates.
 If you are an inmate of a correctional institution or under the custody of law enforcement officials, we may release health information about you to the correctional institution as authorized or required by law.

-Plan government programs providing public benefits.
+Government programs providing public benefits.
 We may disclose your health information relating to eligibility for or enrollment in the Plan to another agency administering a government program providing public benefits, as long as sharing the health information or maintaining the health information in a single or combined data system is required or otherwise authorized by law.

 Plan sponsor.
 We may disclose certain health and payment information about you to the Plan sponsor to obtain premium bids for the Plan or to modify, amend or terminate the Plan.
 We may release other health information about you to the Plan sponsor for purposes of Plan administration, but only if certain provisions have been added to the Plan to protect the privacy of your health information, and the sponsor agrees to comply with the provisions.

 Business Associates.
 We may share your health information with third parties referred to as “business associates” that provide various services on our behalf, such as consulting, software maintenance and legal services.